 The introduction of microdosing in Beer and the Niayes is seen as a lifeline for many producers who are sometimes cornered by the financial institutions that grant them credit for the purchase of agricultural inputs every season.

 “Thanks to the Dundël Suuf project, I was able to get fertilizers and seeds,” says the market gardener, who believes that he will no longer need to go into debt to buy fertilizers with the substantial savings linked to microdosing.
 Because of the microdosing technology implemented by Dundel Suuf, farmers like Abdoulaye will experience increased yields with less financial investment.
-Keep following the project here and on social media to be the first to know when the results of microdosing in Beer are released.
+Keep following the project here and on social media.
 You can find the project on Twitter at @FtF_DundelSuuf, or discover Feed the Future Senegal Project Dundel Suuf on LinkedIn and Facebook.